amaz1none/devex-fe-grades/shared/grades/Level 2 - Junior.md

 # Overview
-Level for people with small commercial development experience but with strong foundamental background.
+Level for people with small commercial development experience but with strong fundamental background.

 ## 🦉 1.
 Responsibilities
 ### Deliver simple tasks to the production under supervision within reasonable number of attempts.
 Engage in team activities.